 We are exploring new ways to use and enjoy roses in the landscape that reflect 21st century lifestyles.
 We are passionate about all varieties of roses, not just the stereotypical hybrid teas, but their ancestors, the old garden roses, and their descendants, the modern shrub roses.
 Many of these roses are disease resistant and will flourish in our hot, humid climate.
 We can help you select a rose that will become a focal point in your garden.

 The BBRS is currently working with BREC to refurbish the Independence Park rose garden and make it more environmentally sustainable.
-This is a cooperative effort by the Baton Rouge Rose Society, BREC and the Independence Park Botanic Council.
+This is a cooperative effort by the Baton Rouge Rose Society, BREC and the Botanic Garden Foundation Council.
 You can now see the growth habits of all varieties of roses.
 There are hardy Hybrid Teas, Floribundas, English Roses, Griffith Buck Roses, Miniatures, and many Old Garden Roses on display.

 Chamblee Rose Nursery - Wide variety of all kinds especially Griffith Buck (order early)

 Heirloom Roses - Old Garden Roses, Hybred Teas, new introductions on their own roots

 Rosemania - Roses and essentials (fungicides, insecticides, equipment, gloves, etc.)

 K and M Nursery - Roses grafted onto Fortuniana rootstock - preferred for local growing conditions